Q&A about setting up foreign-owned Limited Liability Company in Philippines

 • The qualifications and experience required for managerial or supervisory roles may vary depending on the company’s industry, size, and specific job requirements.

-• It is advisable for managers/supervisors to possess relevant education, experience, and expertise in their respective fields.
+• It is advisable for managers/supervisors to possess relevant education, experience, and expertise in their respective fields. - Company Secretary:

 • Must be a resident and citizen of Philippines.